Mesoscopic and Macroscopic Entropy Balance Equations in a Stochastic Dynamics and Its Deterministic Limit: Dynamics: deterministic and stochastic formulations

+We shall not follow this line of inquiry except noticing that it has a clear connection to functional analysis and theory of Lie groups.

+As in Eq. \eqref{infseq3}, the stochastic dynamics representation follows the $\vx(t)$ in the state space $\mathbb{R}^N$.
+The given probability measure $\mathbb{P}$ on $\Omega$ is the Wiener measure, which is also called a white noise.
+Under the further assumption that $\vx(t)$ is a continuous function of $t$, the theory of stochastic differential equation is to a $K$-state Markov chain.

-Stochastic dynamics, as a mathematical concept at a fundamental level, embodies the three most important dissipative phenomena in statistical physics: the transport of mass (diffusion), energy (heat conduction) and momentum (viscosity).
-Therefore, one asks not how irreversibility arises from deterministic reversible dynamics, rather one studies what reversible dynamics is in stochastic processes \cite{jqq}.
+As a mathematical representation of physical movements at such a fundamental level, the very stochastic formulation for $\vx(t)\in\mathbb{R}^N$ already embodies the three most important irreversible dissipative phenomena in statistical physics: diffusion process, heat conduction as energy transfer studied by Fourier, and viscosity via momentum transfer is directly related to diffusion through Einstein's relation.
+In stochastic thermodynamics, therefore, one asks not how irreversibility arises from deterministic reversible dynamics, rather one studies what reversible dynamics is in stochastic processes \cite{jqq}.
 In recent years, the theory of stochastic Markov dynamics has provided a coherent narrative of nonequilibrium thermodynamics at a mesoscopic level; see \cite{qkkb-review,seifert-review} and the references cited within.
 By ``mesoscopic'', we mean a mechanistic description of dynamical systems of complex individuals in terms of stochastic processes \cite{qian-book}.
 At the center of this new development is an entropy balance equation, mathematically derivable, in which the notion of {\em entropy production} has been firmly established \cite{schnakenberg,luo,qqt-jsp,SF12,qian_epjst}.
 By introducing a ``system's size parameter'' $\alpha$, one can confidently investigate macroscopic thermodynamics as the limit of the mesoscopic description: It has been shown that Gibbs' equilibrium chemical thermodynamics of heterogeneous substances is the emergent large deviations theory of a Delbr\"{u}ck-Gillespie process of chemical kinetics \cite{gq-pre-10,gq-pre-16,gq-jsp-17}.
-It seems that ``stochastic kinetics or kinematics dictates energetics'' \cite{qian-kinematics,mqw24}.
+It suggests that ``stochastic kinetics or kinematics dictates energetics'', a saying imitating C. N. Yang's aphorism {\em symmetry dictates interaction} \cite{cnyang}.
+See \cite{qian-kinematics,mqw24} for more discussion.

 Consider the general diffusion process with continuous state space $\mathbb{R}^N$ and in continuous time, with its Fokker-Planck equation \cite{qqt-jsp,qian_epjst,jqq}